-The Water Authority's Board of Directors and Management considered many factors when setting the fiscal year 2012 plan, user fees and charges.
+The Water Authority's Board of Directors and Management considered many factors when setting the fiscal year 2013 plan, user fees and charges.
 The Water Authority's service area population is approximately 120,000.
 The Water Authority presently has over 28,000 accounts in western Nassau County, of which about 94% are residential.
 Commercial and fire protection constitute most of the remainder.
 The Water Authority's customer base has mirrored Nassau County's population.
-According to the 2010 Census, Nassau County's population was 1,339,532.
+According to the 2012 the US Census Bureau estimates, Nassau County's population was 1,339,532.
 That was a 0.4% increase from the 1,334,546 residents in 2000.
 The population breakdown by towns within Nassau County for 2010 and 2000 is as follows: